Postpartum · Breastfeeding

 How do I know if my baby has a good latch?

-Look for: mouth opens wide before latching (like a yawn), more areola visible above the lip than below (asymmetric), lips flanged out like fish lips, chin pressed into breast with nose free, visible jaw movement up to the ear, audible swallowing after the first minute, and comfortable feeding after the first 30 seconds.
-A 'lipstick-shaped' nipple coming out of baby's mouth is a sign of shallow latch.
+Signs of GOOD LATCH: mouth opens wide before latching (like a yawn); more areola visible ABOVE upper lip than below (asymmetric latch); lips flanged out like fish lips; chin pressed into breast with nose free; visible jaw movement up to ear; audible swallowing after first 1-2 minutes; comfortable feeding after first 30 seconds (initial tugging normal).
+SIGNS OF SHALLOW LATCH: lipstick-shaped nipple coming out of baby's mouth; only nipple in mouth (not areola); clicking/smacking sounds; pinched/sore nipples after feed; baby slips off or has to re-latch repeatedly; nipple looks pale or has stripe after feed (compression damage).

 Is breastfeeding supposed to hurt?